 Latest OSARA build already has the ability to navigate/select automation items and envelope points.
 From the osara read me: An envelope can contain one or more automation items positioned along the timeline.
 With OSARA, you move to automation items as follows:

 - Now, use the normal item navigation commands; i.e. control+rightArrow and control+leftArrow (Item navigation: Select and move to next item, Item navigation: Select and move to previous item).
 Multiple selection is also possible using control+shift+rightArrow and control+shift+leftArrow (OSARA: Move to next item (leaving other items selected), OSARA: Move to previous item (leaving other items selected).
 Noncontiguous selection is done the same way described for tracks and items.
 (Mac users substitute command for control)

 - The item navigation commands will revert back to moving through media items (instead of automation items) when focus is moved away from the envelope.
 For example, moving to another track and back again will again allow you to move through the media items on the track.

 Once you move to an automation item, the commands to move between envelope points such as alt+k and alt+j (OSARA: Move to next envelope point, OSARA: Move to previous envelope point) move between the points in the automation item.
 The points within an automation item can only be accessed after moving to that automation item; they cannot be accessed from the underlying envelope.
-To return to the points in the underlying envelope, simply move focus back to the envelope by selecting it again with control+l and control+shift+l (OSARA: Select next track/take envelope (depending on focus), OSARA: Select previous track/take envelope (depending on focus)).
+To return to the points in the underlying envelope, simply move focus back to the envelope by selecting it again with alt+L and alt+shift+l (OSARA: Select next track/take envelope (depending on focus), OSARA: Select previous track/take envelope (depending on focus)).